22 Ways to Improve Your Communication Skills in the Workplace

 Communication skills are essential to positive professional and personal relationships.
 When you interact with your family, make a presentation at work, or address a problem with your boss, you use communication skills.

-While it’s easy to think of communication simply as talking, there’s more to it.
-Everything from your facial expressions and word choice to presentation graphics and tone of voice plays a part in communication.
+While it’s easy to think of communication simply as talking, there’s a lot more to it.
+Everything from your facial expressions and word choice, to presentation graphics and tone of voice, plays a part in your communication with others.
 Learn about the critical areas for improving your communication skills and 22 helpful tips for becoming a more effective communicator.

 We're communicating any time we transfer information from one place to another via voice, written words, visuals, or non-verbal gestures.
-And we use our communication skills in a variety of ways in our personal and professional lives, in conversations, emails and written documents, presentations, and visuals like graphics or charts.
+We use our communication skills in a variety of ways in our personal and professional lives, in conversations, emails and written documents, presentations, and visuals like graphics or charts.

 Improve your relationships with your manager and coworkers